 Feb.
 11 – June 5, 2022

-With the goal of increased diversity among the permanent art collection, Taylor Roberts ’21, former Student Government Association president, led a student initiative in 2019 in partnership with SGA and Black Student Caucus which led to the acquisition of a major work of art by prominent contemporary African American artist Shanequa Gay.
+With the goal of increased diversity among the permanent art collection, Taylor Roberts ’21, former Student Government Association president, led a student initiative in 2019 in partnership with SGA and Black Student Caucus that resulted in the acquisition of a major work of art by prominent contemporary African American artist Shanequa Gay.

 This exhibition also illustrates Oglethorpe University’s ongoing commitment to diversity, equity, and inclusion.
 Many of the artists included in this exhibition were deliberately excluded from seminal exhibitions curated by major American museums during the 1960s and 1970s.
 Those actions led to the formation of numerous organizations and museums which championed the work of artists of color in the United States.
-The exhibition places work by these artists in historical context and address the active and passive discrimination endured by such artists and their subsequent conquest of such discrimination.
+The exhibition places work by these artists in historical context and addresses the active and passive discrimination endured by such artists and their subsequent conquest of such discrimination.

 This exhibit was co-curated by Curator of Collections John Daniel Tilford and Taylor Roberts ’21 and is part of the Shelley and Donald Rubin Exhibition Series.